 - Deploy and configure the zync database externally.
-Make sure you deploy and configure the database in a way that it is highly available. - Specify the connection endpoint to the zync database for 3scale by pre-creating its corresponding Kubernetes Secrets. - See Zync database secret for more information. - Deploy 3scale setting the spec.highAvailability.externalZyncDatabaseEnabled attribute to true to specify zync database as an external database.
+Make sure you deploy and configure the database in a way that it is highly available. - Specify the connection endpoint to the zync database for 3scale by creating its corresponding Kubernetes secret before deploying 3scale. - See Zync database secret.

-2.7.
+• Configure 3scale by setting the .spec.externalComponents.zync.database attribute in the APIManager CR to true to specify that the zync database is an external database.

+2.6.
 DEPLOYMENT CONFIGURATION OPTIONS FOR 3SCALE ON OPENSHIFT USING THE OPERATOR